-- a.
-Automated license plate recognition system.
-A system of one or more mobile or fixed high-speed cameras combined with computer algorithms to convert images of license plates into computer-readable data. - b.
+- Automated license plate recognition system.
+A system of one or more mobile or fixed highspeed cameras combined with computer algorithms to convert images of license plates into computer-readable data. - b.
 Extract.
-The files extracted from sources of license plate information such as the Florida Crime Information Center (FCIC) and National Crime Information Center (NCIC) "Hot Files," and DHSMV records including, but not limited to, the expired tag file, expired license file, and sanctioned driver file. - c.
+The files extracted from sources of license plate information such as the Florida Crime Information Center (FCIC) and National Crime Information Center (NCIC) "Hot Files," and DHSMV records including, but not limited to, the expired tag file, expired license file, and sanctioned driver file.
+The extracted information from the files is considered CJI, and, therefore, the security of the extract should conform to the FBI CJIS Security Policy (CJISSECPOL). - c.
 Personal identifying information (PII).
 Information that can be used to distinguish or trace an individual's identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.
 PII includes names, gender, race, date of birth, photographs, addresses, social security numbers, driver's license numbers, or biometric data.